submitted by Kenneth Dickey, Shop Manager, Highway Transport Knoxville:

 “I do appreciate Willis—personally—because he has done a lot for me, personally, and I really appreciate him.” adds Joe Sheldon.

 Highway Transport Chemical President Gary Reagan says, “Willis, You’ve worked on a lot of equipment, turned a lot of wrenches in those 20 years, I think the thing that I would say is, you’ve always been there.
 We’ve always been able to count on you and we just hope that you’ll stay another 20 years with us.”

-Greg Watkins, Vice Chairman, is a member of the Watkins family who founded Highway Transport in 1948.
+Greg Watkins, Vice Chairman, is a member of the Watkins family who founded Highway Transport.
 Greg says, “Willis I appreciate it, and from my family, your dedication really means a lot.
 Your hard work and all the good things that you’ve done and contributed to this company and will continue to.
 20 years is a long time, and we appreciate everything that you’ve done for the company and as a token, we give you a Rolex.”

 Willis says, “I appreciate it, sir.
 Thank you.
 This is a great place to work.
 If it wasn’t I wouldn’t have hung around another 20 years”

 Greg replies “It’s a great place because we’ve got people like you.”

 “It’s the people you work with too.” agrees Haun

 above: Billy (pictured left) and Willis (right) have worked side by side for several years at the Knoxville shop.

 Greg continues, “We thank you and your whole family.
 I mean family’s important.
 They got you this far.”

 “Sorry Willie, no hot wings.” jokes Kenneth Dickey, Knoxville Shop Manager.